szymonm/cdktf-provider-sumologic/README.md

 ### Go

-The go package is generated into the [`github.com/hashicorp/cdktf-provider-sumologic-go`]https://github.com/hashicorp/cdktf-provider-sumologic-go) package.
+The go package is generated into the [`github.com/hashicorp/cdktf-provider-sumologic-go`](https://github.com/hashicorp/cdktf-provider-sumologic-go) package.

 `go get github.com/hashicorp/cdktf-provider-sumologic-go/sumologic`

 ## Docs

-Find auto-generated docs for this provider here: [./API.md](./API.md)
+Find auto-generated docs for this provider here: [./API.md](./API.md) You can also visit a hosted version of the documentation on [constructs.dev](https://constructs.dev/packages/@cdktf/provider-sumologic).

 ## Versioning